Steamboat U-14 boys open youth soccer tournament with a win

 Church also noted that while many tournaments tend to dip in numbers, the Steamboat tournament is still going steady in its 35th year.

-Games take place all day Friday and Saturday spread across 15 fields around Steamboat.
+Games took place all day Friday and again Saturday, and spread across 15 fields around Steamboat.
 Teams hail from South Dakota, Colorado, Wyoming, Nevada, Utah and Missouri.
 There are nine different age groups for male teams and eight female age groups, ranging from U9 to U19, with up to three brackets in each age group.
 The championship games will be Sunday, July 21.

 Nolan and Jason said they’ve been a part of the tournament as long as they’ve played soccer.
 Jason said scoring is always his favorite part.